 Setsucon would like to welcome this year's special guests!

-Antipode is an eccentric dance group that has combined their love of otaku/nerd culture with their love of belly dancing to create a unique form of dance known as geek belly dancing.
-Antipode performs throughout the year at numerous conventions.
-They were founded in 2006 and have performed all along the East Coast and even in the United Kingdom.
+Antipode was originally founded in 2006.
+The eccentric dance group has combined their love of video game/nerd culture with their love of belly dancing to create a unique form of dance known as geeky bellydance.
+Antipode performs throughout the year at numerous conventions along the East Coast.

-The group is currently made up of five dancers: co-directors Ayla, the choreographer; and Merika, the costumer; with members Linwe, the fan relations manager, Termariel, the stand elf; and our newest dancer, Kaiya.
-Though primarily the five, Antipode has had multiple guest dancers grace their shows.
+The group is primarily made up of four dancers.
+Co-directors Ayla, the choreographer, and Merika, the costumer, are joined by members Kaiya and Termariel.
+Though primarily the four, Antipode has had multiple guest dancers grace their shows.

 Fusing the theatrics of acting with a mix of cosplay, pop-culture, and off-beat humor Antipode brings the audience not just dance, but full geek entertainment.